Social Media Marketing Habits to Break

 START: Tapping into your brand's personality

 Use your social media presence to enhance and develop your brand personality.
 Don't know what your brand personality is?
 Then you need to back up and start there.
-We've written extensively about this process in the past, and you can find an entire article on why your brand personality matters here.
+We've written extensively about this process, and you can find an entire article on why your brand personality matters here.

 In short, depending on your brand personality, you can tailor your content to your intended audience.
 Maybe you're humorous, a bit off-kilter.
 Or maybe your company is downright professional.
-If your consistent with your brand personality, folks will come to your site because they know you and they know they can trust you to be who are you and say what you mean.
+If you're consistent with your brand personality, folks will come to your site because they know you and can trust you to be who you are and say what you mean.

-If you work to establish your brand and its personality, then you'll realize that being overly sales-y just doesn't fit.
+If you work to establish your brand and its personality, you'll realize that being overly sales-y just doesn't fit.
 No one likes the person who only talks about how great they are.
-In fact, that person comes off as superficial, short-sighted, and lacking self-awareness.
+That person comes off as superficial, short-sighted, and lacking self-awareness.
 The same goes for brands.
-If all you do on social media is talk about your products and services, your audience is going to view you as self-centered and boring.
+If all you do on social media is talk about your products and services, your audience will view you as self-centered and boring.
 Worse, they'll likely unfollow your accounts and trade you in for a competitor.

 Pareto's Principle comes into play here.
 In this context, its application translates to 80% of your content should not be promotional.
-It is to engage your audience, get them talking and commenting.
+It is to engage your audience and get them talking and commenting.
 This gets your brand name out and shows your brand's personality.
-This should be useful information, educational content, or of general interest to anyone looking for brands in your niche.
-The other 20% can be promotional.
-Things like coupons, contests, special product promotions.
+This should be educational, relevant content, or of general interest to anyone looking for brands in your niche.
+The other 20% can be promotional—coupons, contests, and special product promotions.

 Don't do a hard sell as your promotional content.
 Instead, explain the newest technology behind your latest product, for example.
 Offer information of value to the internet at large, or at least post something of interest to your target audience.